-Mobility for People
+Mobility for people

-Ottobock products set standards
+Ottobock’s products set standards

-Ottobock’s commitment to sports for people with disabilities has long been a fixture of the company’s philosophy.
-The goal is to place people with disabilities at the centre of society and to show them as great athletes and role models, demonstrating that sports and performance can provide a new lease on life.
+Ottobock’s commitment to disability sport has long been a fixture of the company’s philosophy.
+The goal is to place people with disabilities at the centre of society and highlight their abilities as incredible athletes and role models, demonstrating that sports and performance can give people new courage to face life.
 This spirit is embodied by the Paralympic Games, which Ottobock has actively backed and supported since the Games in Seoul in 1988.
-In London in 2012, the Ottobock team of 78 O&P professionals from 20 countries worked on 2,080 repair orders in 10,684 hours.
-Ottobock has been a partner of the International Paralympic Committee (IPC) since 2005, and in London extended this contract through to Rio 2016.
-The Paralympic Games there are the next big milestone in the history of the Paralympic workshop.
+At Rio 2016, Ottobock put in a total of 14,500 hours of work with a 100-member technical service team made up of technicians from 29 countries.
+During this time, 2,408 repair orders involving 3,361 individual repairs were carried out.
+Ottobock has been a partner of the International Paralympic Committee (IPC) since 2005 and extended this contract until the end of 2020 at the Games in Rio.

 Ottobock has started systematically expanding its presence in Berlin in the run-up to the company’s 100-year anniversary in 2019.
 The goal is to advance vital topics for the future – such as the digitalisation of orthopaedic technology – and to attract the right talent and creative minds that will help the family company achieve this objective.
 Interdisciplinary teams from various Ottobock sites will come together at the premises of the former Bötzow Brewery in the Prenzlauer Berg district.
 Here at this complex of listed historic buildings, they will set their sights on the future and work on implementing the company’s ambitious digital strategy.